Preeti Nigam: Career

-Career Breakthrough

 Preeti initially struggled with Telugu but learned the language to advance her career.
 She gained recognition for her performance in Ruthuragalu (1996–1999), a popular serial where she portrayed the character of Haritha.
 The serial’s title song became immensely popular, and Preeti's portrayal earned her widespread acclaim.
 She continued to rise to fame with other notable roles in serials like Kasturi, Adadhi, Endamavulu, Kavyanjali, and Santhi Nivasam.
 Her career further soared when she portrayed negative roles, particularly in Chandramukhi.
 She has also appeared in serials like Swati Chinukulu, America Ammayi, and Sravana Sameeralu, balancing both positive and negative shades of characters.

-Films

 In addition to her extensive television career, Preeti has acted in several Telugu and Hindi films.
 She featured in films such as Student No: 1, Sai, Chakali Ailamma, Jai Telangana, and Tripura.
 She played supporting roles in several films including the Hindi films Welcome to Sajjanpur (2008) and Well Done Abba (2009) before portraying the lead role of the revolutionary Chakali Ilamma in the film of the same name in 2013.